MonaSolutions/MonaServer/doc/index.rst

 We expect to add many other protocols, such as  **WebRTC**, **HLS**, **IPTV**, but please remember that our development is open source so contributions are greatly appreciated: `$`_, `€`_.

+You can talk with the MonaServer Community on the `MonaServer forum`_ or report a bug on the `issue page`_.

 Mona is licensed under the `GNU General Public License`_, please contact us for a commercial licence at mathieupoux@gmail.com or jammetthomas@gmail.com.